AustralianCancerDataNetwork/auscatverse/components/DASHBOARD.md

 Port 8000 provides access to the web interface of the dashboard.

 ## Configuration
-Typically, our Docker components are deployed efficiently using docker-compose file.
+Typically, our Docker components are deployed efficiently using a docker-compose file.

 A template docker-compose service for dashboard in development environment:
 ```yaml